osg-htc/docs/docs/release/supported_platforms.md

     Note that the OSG 3.6 end-of-life coincides with the wider Enterprise Linux 7 end-of-life.
     **We recommend upgrading to OSG 23 and an Enteprise Linux 9 distribution at your earliest convenience.**

-The OSG [release series](../release/release_series.md) are supported on Red Hat Enterprise Linux (RHEL) compatible platforms for 64-bit Intel architectures according to the following table:
+The OSG Software [Release Series](../release/release_series.md) are supported on Red Hat Enterprise Linux (RHEL) compatible platforms for 64-bit Intel architectures according to the following table:

 | Platform                   | OSG 3.6 | OSG 23  |
 |----------------------------|---------|---------|